Learn To Love Yourself With This Breathing Meditation

 - How To Breathe

-This is a specific two-part breath that moves stuck emotion from the lower chakras into the heart.
+This is a specific two-part inhale that moves stuck emotion from the lower chakras into the heart.
 You’re going to be breathing in and out of the mouth which connects you more deeply to your body.
 Breathe the first inhale into your low belly and then take in a second inhale into your heart.
 Exhale the entire breath through the mouth completely.
 Let the breath fall out of the body.
-Do not push it out.
-You should be able to visibly see your belly and chest expand as you breathe.
+You don't need to push it out.

 - A Short Practice